By ELAINE KURTENBACH

 AP Business Writer

-The yield on the 10-year Treasury fell to 0.71% from 0.72% late Wednesday.
+The yield on the 10-year Treasury note was steady at 0.67%.
 It tends to move with investors’ expectations for the economy and inflation.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.